 Her community was supplied electricity only one hour every three days so her family couldn’t keep refrigerated food in the house.
 She had to study for school by candle light.

-The more obvious marks of war an ever present reminder of terror—the bombs, the violence, the never ending fear.
+Then there were the more obvious marks of war, an ever-present reminder of terror—the bombs, the violence, the never ending fear.
 The onset of war was so fast it took Kinaz and her community off guard.
 They had always known Syria as a safe, developed country.

 Virtually overnight it became a place of terror so profound the she knew of 17 and 18 yr-olds having strokes because of stress and fear.